 Combinations which meet certain thresholds have to be notified under the Competition Act.
 The Competition Act requires mandatory pre-transaction notification to the CCI of all Combinations that exceed any of the asset or turnover thresholds which apply to either the acquirer or the target or both; or to the group to which the target / merged entity would belong post acquisition or merger.
 For the purposes of the Competition Act, 'acquisitions' would mean direct or indirect acquisition of any shares, voting rights or assets of any enterprise, or control over management or assets of an enterprise.
-A filing/ notification will be required if the merger/ acquisition satisfies the following criteria and does not fall within one of the specified exceptions.58
+A filing/ notification will be required if the merger/ acquisition satisfies the following criteria and does not fall within one of the specified exceptions.57 Further, similar exemption has also been provided for a period of 5 years (from March 2017)58 for acquisitions, mergers or amalgamations where the value of assets being acquired, taken control of, merged, or amalgamated, is less than INR 3.5 billion or their turnover is less than INR 10 billion.
+Additionally, (i) regional rural banks,59 (ii) nationalized banks,60 and (iii) central public sector enterprises operating in the oil and gas sectors looking to combine with their